 TXTIME (in µs) is defined in 36.4.3 (TXTIME and PSDU_LENGTH calculation) .

-SignalExtension is 0 µs if TXVECTOR parameter NO_SIG_EXTN is true and is aSignalExtension as defined in Table 36-51 (EHT PHY characteristics). if TXVECTOR parameter NO_SIG_EXTN is false.
+SignalExtension is 0 µs if TXVECTOR parameter NO_SIG_EXTN is true and is aSignalExtension as defined in Table 36-51 (EHT PHY characteristics) if TXVECTOR parameter NO_SIG_EXTN is false.

-The receiver computes NSYM, TPE and NMA using Equation (36-83), Equation (36-84) and (36-86).
+The receiver computes NSYM, and TPE of the received EHT MU PPDU using Equation (36-83), and Equation (36-84).

-NSYM=L_LENGTH+33×4-TEHT-PREAMBLE-NMANEHT-LTFTEHT-LTF-SYM/TSYM-bPE-Disambiguity (36-83)
+NSYM=L_LENGTH+33×4-TEHT-PREAMBLE/TSYM-bPE-Disambiguity (36-83)

-TPE=L_LENGTH+33×4-TEHT-PREAMBLE-NSYMTSYM-NMANEHT-LTFTEHT-LTF-SYM4×4 (36-84)

-Per the authors of 20/1340r2, NMA in Equation (36-83) and Equation (36-84) is TBD.

-where
+TPE=L_LENGTH+33×4-TEHT-PREAMBLE-NSYMTSYM4×4 (36-84) where

 L_LENGTH is the value indicated by the LENGTH field of the L-SIG field